-Location Set the location of the switch where it was located.
-Contact For easily managing and maintaining device, you may write down the contact person and phone here for getting help soon.
-You can configure this parameter through the device's user interface or SNMP.
-Device name The name of the switch, User-defined.
-Default is VigorSwitch G1240.
 Firmware version The firmware version in this switch.
 Hardware Version The hardware version of this switch.
+MAC address It is the Ethernet MAC address of the management agent in this switch.
 Serial number The serial number is assigned by the manufacturer.
-Host IP address The IP address of the switch.
-Host MAC address It is the Ethernet MAC address of the management agent in this switch.
+Temperature The Temperature of this switch (near power supply/ near fan Entrance).
+Voltage The voltage of this switch.(power supply/MAC/PHY) Active IP address The IP address of the switch.
 Active Subnet Mask Show the active subnet mask of this switch.
 Active Gateway Show the active gateway of this switch.
 DHCP Server Show the IP address of the DHCP server.
-Default: 0.0.0.0 DHCP Settings It is enabled in default.
-IP Address Users can configure the IP settings and fill in new values.
-Then, click Apply to update.
-Subnet Mask Subnet mask is made for the purpose to get more network address because any IP device in a network must own its IP address, composed of Network address and Host address, otherwise can't communicate with other devices each other.
+Default: 0.0.0.0 Lease Time Left Show the lease time left of DHCP client.
+Device name The name of the switch, User-defined.
+Default is VigorSwitch G1260.
+System Contact For easily managing and maintaining device, you may write down the contact person and phone here for getting help soon.
+You can configure this parameter through the device's user interface or SNMP.
+System Location Set the location of the switch where it was located.
+DHCP Enabled Enable DHCP snooping, Just tick the check box (☑) to enable it.
+Default: disable Fallback IP Address Users can configure the IP settings and fill in new values.
+Then, click <apply></apply> button to update.
+Default: 192.168.1.224 Fallback Subnet Mask Subnet mask is made for the purpose to get more network address because any IP device in a network must own its IP address, composed of Network address and Host address, otherwise can't communicate with other devices each other.
 But unfortunately, the network classes A, B, and C are all too large to fit for almost all networks, hence, subnet mask is introduced to solve this problem.
 Subnet mask uses some bits from host address and makes an IP address looked Network address, Subnet mask number and host address.
 It is shown in the following figure.
+This reduces the total IP number of a network able to support, by the amount of 2 power of the bit number of subnet number (2^(bit number of subnet number)).

+Network ID Host ID

+Network ID Host ID

++

+Network ID Host ID

+Subnet number

-This reduces the total IP number of a network able to support, by the amount of 2 power of the bit number of subnet number (2^(bit number of subnet number)) Subnet mask is used to set the subnet mask value, which should be the same value as that of the other devices resided in the same network it attaches.
+Subnet mask is used to set the subnet mask value, which should be the same value as that of the other devices resided in the same network it attaches.

 For more information, please also see the Section 2-1-4 "IP Address Assignment" in this manual.
+Default: 255.255.255.0

-Default: 255.255.255.0 Default Gateway Set an IP address for a gateway to handle those packets that do not meet the routing rules predefined in the device.
+Set an IP address for a gateway to handle those packets that do not meet the routing rules predefined in the device.
 If a packet does not meet the criteria for other pre-defined path, it must be forwarded to a default router on a default path.
 This means any packet with undefined IP address in the routing table will be sent to this device unconditionally.
+Default: 192.168.1.1

-Default: 192.168.1.254 Management VLAN Show the management VLAN number.
-Password Set a password for this switch.
+Set the management VLAN number.

+Set a password for this switch.
 Up to 16 characters are allowed in this parameter.
 Any alphanumeric character is acceptable.

+Default: admin

-Default: admin Auto Logout Set the auto-logout timer.
-The valid value is 0 ~ 60 in the unit of minute and a decimal point is not allowed.
+Set the auto-logout timer.
+The valid value is 0, 60 ~ 10000 in the unit of minute and a decimal point is not allowed.
 The value OFF means auto-logout timer is disabled.
 Default: OFF